kubeflow/website/content/en/docs/aws/pipeline.md

 > Note: To get base64 string, run `echo -n $AWS_ACCESS_KEY_ID | base64`

-## Configure containers to use AWS credentails
+## Configure containers to use AWS credentials

 If you write any files to S3 in your application, use `use_aws_secret` to attach aws secret to access S3.